-In bridging configurations using IBM 8209 Bridges, a different spanning tree method is used to detect parallel 8209 bridges.
-This algorithm uses Hello BPDUs sent as STE frames to IEEE 802.1d group addresses on the token ring.
+In bridging configurations using IBM 8209 bridges, a different spanning tree method is used to detect parallel 8209 bridges.
+This algorithm uses Hello BPDUs sent as STE frames to IEEE 802.1d group addresses on the Token ring.
 On the Ethernet, Hello BPDUs sent as transparent frames to the same group address are used.
-This method allows 8209s to build spanning trees with Transparent Bridges and other IBM 8209 bridges.
-It does not participate in the SRB spanning tree protocol, however, and Hello BPDUs sent by SRBs are filtered.
+This method allows 8209s to build spanning trees with transparent bridges and other IBM 8209 bridges.
+It does not participate in the SRB Spanning Tree Protocol, however, and Hello BPDUs sent by SRBs are filtered.
 There is no way to prevent the 8209 from becoming the root bridge.
-If the 8209 bridge is selected as the root then traffic between two Transparent Bridge domains may have to pass through token ring/SRB domains.
+If the 8209 bridge is selected as the root, then traffic between two transparent bridge domains may have to pass through Token ring/SRB domains.

-STP/8029
+19.6.2 STP/8029

-The STP/8029 bridging feature is available to allow you to further extend the Spanning Tree protocol.
-Previously, SRB bridges allowed only manual configuration of a loop-free tree over the token ring.
+The STP/8029 bridging feature is available to allow you to further extend the Spanning Tree Protocol.
+Previously, SRB bridges allowed only manual configuration of a loop-free tree over the Token ring.
 This was the only mechanism to prevent loops in the case of parallel SR-TB bridges.
 With the addition of the STP/8029 feature, the following spanning tree algorithm combinations are possible:

-- Pure Transparent Bridge (TB) IEEE 802.1d Spanning Tree protocol is used. - Pure Source Routing Bridge (SRB) SRB Spanning Tree protocol is used. - Transparent and Source Routing Bridges as separate entities IEEE 802.1d Spanning Tree protocol is used for TB and SRB Spanning Tree protocol is used for SRB.

-• ST-TB Bridge - IEEE 802.1d Spanning Tree protocol is used for TB ports and IBM 8209 BPDUs on SRB ports are used to form a single tree of TBs and SR-TBs.
+- Pure Transparent Bridge (TB) IEEE 802.1d Spanning Tree protocol is used. - Pure Source Routing Bridge (SRB) SRB Spanning Tree protocol is used. - Transparent and Source Routing Bridges as separate entities IEEE 802.1d Spanning Tree Protocol is used for TB, and SRB Spanning Tree Protocol is used for SRB. - ST-TB Bridge IEEE 802.1d Spanning Tree Protocol is used for TB ports and IBM 8209 BPDUs on SRB ports are used to form a single tree of TBs and SR-TBs.
 SRB Hello BPDUs are allowed to pass on the SR domain but are not processed.

-IBM 8029 bridges filter such frames but this is allowed as it is a 2-port bridge with the other port being a TB port.
+IBM 8029 bridges filter such frames because it is a 2-port bridge with the other port being a TB port.

-- Pure SRT Bridge Only IEEE 802.1d Spanning Tree protocol is used.
-SRB Hello BPDUs and IBM 8209 BPDUs are allowed to pass but are not processed. - ASRT Bridge IEEE 802.1d Spanning Tree protocol is used to make a tree with TBs and SRT bridges.
-"8209-like" BPDUs are also generated on all SR interfaces.
+- Pure SRT Bridge Only IEEE 802.1d Spanning Tree Protocol is used.
+SRB Hello BPDUs and IBM 8209 BPDUs are allowed to pass but are not processed. - ASRT Bridge IEEE 802.1d Spanning Tree Protocol is used to make a tree with TBs and SRT bridges.
+Also, "8209-like" BPDUs are generated on all SR interfaces.